urhoewme/TASKS/README.md

 # TASK 2
-## Функции для работы с датой в PHP
+## PHP functions to work with data:
-+ date() - форматирует дату и время в соответствии с заданным форматом
++ date() - formats the date and time according to the specified format
-+ time() - возвращает время в секундах начиная с 1 января 1970 года
++ time() - returns the time in seconds from January 1, 1970
-+ strtotime() - преобразует строку с датой и временем в Unix формат
++ strtotime() - converts a string with date and time to Unix format
-+ date_diff() - вычисляет разницу между двумя датами
++ date_diff() - calculates the difference between two dates